The supply of residential accommodation in a dwelling is exempt from GST.

 The time of supply rule you need to use depends on the type of finance lease.

-- For an agreement to hire, each supply needs to be treated as taking place at the earlier of when a payment is due, or when you receive it.
-An agreement to hire refers to a financial arrangement where each payment or instalment is treated as a separate supply for GST purposes and the goods are treated as supplied with each payment or instalment throughout the life of the arrangement.
+• For an agreement to hire, treat each supply as taking place at the earlier of when a payment is due or when you receive it.
+An agreement to hire is a financial arrangement where each payment or instalment is treated as a separate supply for GST purposes and the goods are treated as supplied with each payment or instalment during the life of the arrangement.

-The GST component of the payment is calculated based on the cash price of the goods under the arrangement.
-Multiply the amount of payment by 3, then divide it by 23 to work out the GST.
+The GST part of the payment is calculated based on the cash price of the goods under the arrangement.
+Multiply the amount of payment by 3, divide by 23 to work out the GST.

-The difference between the cash price and the amount of instalments you have to pay, are finance charges.
+The difference between the cash price and the total amount you pay under the finance lease is the finance charge.
 These are exempt from GST.

 If payment for goods or services is made in a foreign currency, convert it to New Zealand dollars using the exchange rate applying at the time the goods or services were supplied.